How Long Does a Home Seller Have for Offer Acceptance?

 Multiple Offer Situations

 A listing agent will generally advise buyers' agents to have their clients make their best possible offers in multiple offer situations.
-He'll set a deadline by which this must occur or the offer won't be considered.
+They'll set a deadline by which this must occur or the offer won't be considered.
 Then all offers are presented to the seller at the same time, avoiding unnecessary delays.

 Sometimes the Seller Won't Respond